Macro-to-micro quantum mapping and the emergence of nonlinearity: Introduction

-\textit{Introduction.} Quantum mechanics is a fundamental theory of physics that was originally formulated to explain the atomic and subatomic scales of nature~\cite{bohr1928}.
-As the atomic hypothesis asserts the macroscopic world to be composed by a collection of such small constituents, quantum mechanics directly inherits a universal status.
-As such, it must be able to explain phenomena in all ranges.
-This universality of quantum mechanics implies a two-way understanding of nature.
+Quantum mechanics, currently assumed to be a fundamental theory of physics, was originally formulated to explain the atomic and subatomic scales of nature~\cite{bohr1928}.
+However, as the atomic hypothesis asserts the macroscopic world to be composed by a collection of such small constituents, quantum mechanics inherits a universal status: it must be able to explain phenomena at all levels of description.
+Put differently, quantum mechanics must assign states at both microscopic level, when a complete characterization of the underlying physical system is assumed, and at a macroscopic level of description, which is given by few effective (coarse-grained) degrees of freedom that we have access to.
+This universality implies a two-way describing of nature.
 Firstly, given a macroscopic description of a system, we must relate it to all possible microscopic states that are compatible with our observations.
-Secondly, the theory must show how the macroscopic behaviors emerge from microscopic features, even if the latter does not express the behavior of the former.
+Secondly, the theory must show how macroscopic behaviors emerge from microscopic features, even if the latter does not express the behavior of the former.

-The first direction, from macro-to-micro, is commonly covered by the theory of quantum statistical physics~\cite{balian2007}.
+The first direction, from macro-to-micro, is commonly covered by quantum statistical physics~\cite{balian2007}.
 In such approach the main paradigm is that of a ``small'' system of interest interacting with a ``large'' environment, about which we do not have control.
 Given the values of some physical properties of the system, like its mean internal energy or temperature, statistical physics asserts that the best description of the system is given by the canonical ensemble.
-In this open quantum system paradigm~\cite{caldeira,zurek2006,breuer2002}, as we don't have access to the environmental degrees of freedom, and we often assume thermal equilibrium and weak interaction, the full microscopic state presents no correlations between system and environment.
-However, there are situations where the split between accessible and not accessible degrees of freedom is not so obvious and correlations build up, leading for example to non-Markovian evolutions~\cite{rivas2014, breuercolloquium,ines2017,paula2016,nadja2015exp,pollock2018}.
+In this open quantum system paradigm~\cite{caldeira,zurek2006,breuer2002}, as we don't have access to the environmental degrees of freedom, and we often assume thermal equilibrium and weak interaction, correlations between system and environment can be safely ignored.
+However, there are situations where the split between accessible and inaccessible degrees of freedom is not so obvious and correlations build up, leading for example to non-Markovian evolutions~\cite{rivas2014, breuercolloquium,ines2017,paula2016,nadja2015exp,pollock2018}.